eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 Streaming Response: The server starts sending data as soon as it's available and continues to send more data in chunks or pieces.
 The client receives and processes this data incrementally as it arrives.
 This is particularly useful when the server needs time to generate or fetch data, and it allows the client to start consuming data earlier.

 Traditional Response: The server generates the entire response and sends it to the client as a single unit.
 The client receives the entire response before it can start processing it.
 This is the conventional way of serving most web pages and responses.

+### How would you provide srteaming response for spring boot
+Spring Boot Rest api streaming with StreamingResponseBody is the most easiest and elegant way to create a rest web service to stream content.
+I generally prefer to use StreamingResponseBody with ResponseEntity, so we can set the headers and HTTP status, in this way we can control the behavior of our API in a much better way.

+StreamingResponseBody type is used for async request processing and content can be written directly to the response OutputStream without holding up the threads in the servlet container.

 ### What is Hazelcast
 distributed In-Memory Data Grid based on Java.